LaurentOngaro/UEVaultManager/docs/source/intro.rst

       price, review, tags, owned or not...**

--  Using a cache system to avoid getting data using API calls and web scrapping each time the app is run.
+-  Using a cache system to avoid getting data using API calls and web scraping each time the app is run.
 The delay of cache conservation can be set in the configuration file
 -  **Filtering the asset list by category before their listing (using the "-fc | -filter-category" optional argument)**